flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/portal-items.md

 This is the path to the icon image that will be displayed next to the label.
 Icon paths are searched in `resources/assets` directory.

 ## RouteName
-This is the name of the [portal route](./basic-routing.md#portal-routes) that the item will link to.
+This is the [route name](./routes-and-links.md#routename) field of the portal route that the item will link to.

 ## RouteParams
-This is a map of parameters that will be passed to the [portal route](./basic-routing.md#portal-routes) when the item is clicked.
+This is a map of [parameters](./routes-and-links.md#route-params) that will be passed to the [portal route](./routes-and-links.md#portal-routes) to form the link.